mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

 ## Context of research outlining game making strategies for novices

+Illingworth critique's Kafai and Burke's book due to lack of specificity in the game making techniques outlined.
+This is particularly the case in chapter x which explores cultural elements of game making research.
+This observation may stem in part from a lack of concepts in constructionism to describe cultural elements of learning environments.

+In the following sections, I outline PBL as a key strategy, share general findings of studies related to race, gender and other cultural factors, and then address game making strategies in context using two key case studies, a process which is followed up in chapter two.

-### The context of Project Based Learning
+### The context of Project Based Learning (PBL)

-The educational strategy of learning how to code games
+The educational strategy of learning how to code games lends itself to a project based learning (PBL) approach.
+The following section explores common elements of PBL and summarises links with game making approaches and the legacy of game making studies.

 #### Defining PBL for this studying

 In broad terms, PBL is an educational strategy which x,y and z

+For game making the following aspects are particularly relevant: authenticity of audience, student choice and voice, etc

+It is also of value to explore PBL as an inclusive pedagogy - WHY?

 #### Project Based Learning as an inclusive pedagogy